 Benefits of Board Games for Seniors and the Elderly

-Numerous studies have proven that playing games—particularly card and board games—is hugely beneficial for older people.
-Research shows that these recreational activities help in maintaining cognitive function, mental clarity, and memory retention.
+Numerous studies have proven that playing card and board games is hugely beneficial for older people.
+Research shows that these recreational activities help maintain cognitive function, mental clarity, and memory retention.

 You have probably heard that playing board games can also help prevent the early onset of age-related ailments like Alzheimer’s and dementia.
 Board games help prevent these diseases by keeping their brains active and functioning.